-We continue to build on over 30 years of engagement with Indigenous groups.
+We continue to build on almost 40 years of engagement with Indigenous groups.
 We are committed to building and maintaining long-term relationships with Indigenous groups based on respect, trust, open communication and recognition that many of our activities occur on traditional lands.

 In Canada, the duty to consult always rests with the Crown, and is driven by the fiduciary obligations of the Crown to Indigenous people under treaty and under law.
 The duty arises whenever the Crown is making a decision that has a reasonable possibility of adversely affecting the exercise of Aboriginal and Treaty rights, as protected under s.35 of the Constitution Act, 1982.
 The nature of the duty to consult depends on the seriousness of the potential impact and the strength of the claim.
 It operates on a sliding scale, starting with providing simple notice of the activity (e.g., building a pipeline), and ending with “full consultation,” which includes meeting with Indigenous communities to discuss avoidance, mitigation, management or accommodation of potential adverse project effects.